Jun-engineer/idea-bridge/infra/terraform/README.md

 - Secrets are passed directly through environment variables for brevity.
 Consider migrating them to AWS Secrets Manager or SSM Parameter Store and referencing them via Lambda environment variables or extensions.
 - Monthly SNS spend limit defaults to "1" (sandbox friendly).
 Increase only after AWS approves a higher limit.
-- The Terraform backend is configured to use an S3 bucket (`idea-bridge-prod-tf-state`) and DynamoDB lock table (`idea-bridge-prod-tf-locks`).
-If you override the bootstrap names, update `backend.tf` accordingly before re-running `terraform init -reconfigure`.
+- The Terraform backend now uses the S3 bucket (`idea-bridge-prod-tf-state`) with the built-in lockfile (`use_lockfile = true`).
+If you previously relied on a DynamoDB lock table, run `terraform init -migrate-state` once after pulling this change to migrate your backend configuration.
 - Terraform now provisions an IAM role (`github_actions_role_arn` output) that GitHub Actions can assume via OIDC for CI/CD deployments.